-Siberian Cats shed their heavy coat during seasonal changes and they can do with regular grooming to keep their coat from becoming matted.
+Siberian cats shed their heavy coat during seasonal changes and they will benefit from regular grooming to keep their coat from becoming matted.

-This is a breed with a strong personality and they are often described as having a dog like personality.
-They are affectionate and loyal and demand their owner’s attention and it’s not uncommon for this cat to follow their owners from room to room.
+This is a breed with a strong personality; in fact, Siberians are often described as having a dog-like personality.
+They are affectionate and loyal and they demand their owner’s attention – it’s not uncommon for these cats to follow their owners from room to room.

-They are not cats to be left alone all day as they really enjoy company, so having two rather than one cat would be suggested.
-These cats are also very comfortable with dogs and children.
-While a lot of other cats aren’t recommended for households with very young children, the Siberian actually thrives on the company.
+They are not cats to be left alone all day as they really enjoy company, so having two cats rather than one is recommended.

 Not all conditions are covered by Pet Insurance.
 For details of Bow Wow Meow Pet Insurance cover, refer to the Product Disclosure Statement.

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

 There are a number of theories about the history of the Siberian cat – one relates to their usefulness as mouse catchers on the streets and farms of Russia hundreds of years ago.
 In fact, Siberians are a Russian national treasure; they have been documented in Russia for hundreds of years and are mentioned in Russian fairy tales and children’s books.

 Siberians are a natural breed and reflect the climate in which they developed.
 However, the breed was ultimately developed to meet the standards of breeders and judges.
 During the 1980’s, the breed featured in cat shows in Russia, which led to its standardisation so that it would be distinguishable from other large, fluffy, longhaired Russian breeds.
 OlgoMironva, President of the Kotofi Club developed the breeds’ description and a white Siberian stud called Roman and brown tabby named Mars were used to develop the standard.